 The freshness of the crab is important, as is the size.
 We are committed to serving 2 pounds of crab since we know everyone likes to break it apart and have plenty of tender meaty pieces of perfectly seasoned crab.

-You’ll love the energetic music, welcoming hospitality, the smell of garlic crab, and sound of sizzling skillets all around you – not to mention the sweeping San Francisco Bay view from the Golden Gate Bridge, the PIER 39 sea lions, and alcatraz.
+You’ll love the energetic music, welcoming hospitality, the smell of garlic crab, and the sound of sizzling skillets all around you – not to mention the sweeping San Francisco Bay view from the Golden Gate Bridge, the PIER 39 sea lions, and alcatraz.
 Just imagine – cracking into warm garlic crab while overlooking the water as you enjoy each bite.